January – March 2014

 - STAY HYDRATED

-- BODY WEIGHT EXERCISE IS JUST AS EFFECTIVE: BURPEES, LUNGES, SQUATS, JUMPING JACKS, PLANKS
+- BODY WEIGHT EXERCISE ARE JUST AS EFFECTIVE: BURPEES, LUNGES, SQUATS, JUMPING JACKS, PLANKS

 - ADD SOME INTENSITY, A HIIT WORKOUT CAN BE DONE ANYWHERE FOR 20 MINUTES – LIFT THAT HEART RATE, NO EQUIPMENT NECESSARY